sirthias/swave/docs/src/paradox/introduction/swave-vs-akka-stream.md

   [Akka-Stream] always runs its streams on independent Akka Actors (and thus thread-pools).

 Shapeless-based DSL vs. Point-to-point Graph DSL
-: While *swave* tries to keep single operations named similarly to [Akka-Stream] the DSL for creating more complex stream setups, with fan-outs, fan-ins, loops, etc. is substantially different between the two.
+: While *swave* tries to keep individual transformations named similarly to [Akka-Stream] the DSL for creating more complex stream setups, with fan-outs, fan-ins, loops, etc. is substantially different between the two.

 Quick Evolution vs. Long-term stability
 : Being part of [Akka] Akka-Stream has much tighter requirements on long-term stability and binary compatibility than